Woolwich Dock: 1963–1997: Army Occupation

+1997 Onwards

 In the late 1990s it was proposed that the land be sold to developers.
 A community group, Foreshore 2000 Woolwich, was formed to protest against sale of the site and through the lobbying efforts of this group and the local council, the Australian Government agreed to the site being returned to the people of Sydney.
 In 2001 the Sydney Harbour Federation Trust was formed to administer Woolwich Dock and various other sites around Sydney Harbour.

 Ferns

 The sandstone cliffs near the head of the dock area have a notable population of ferns.
 Coral ferns (Gleichenia species) and king fern are prominent.
 Three locally uncommon species have been recorded on the sandstone cliffs beside the walking path; fork fern (Tmesipteris truncata), scrambling clubmoss (Lycopodium cernuum) and the skeleton fork fern (Psilotum nudum).